syegulalp/Akilang/language.md

 Functions defined as [`binary`](#binary) or [`unary`](#unary) are automatically inlined.
 To suppress this behavior, use `@noinline` on the operator definition.

 A function decorated with `@inline` cannot be decorated with `@noinline`, and vice versa.

+## @nomod

+Indicates that the compiler should assume the decorated function does not modify any of the arguments passed to it, such as a s tring's underlying data.

+This allows functions that take in an object to not affect how that object's disposal tracking is calculated.

+An entire function must be decorated with this.
+It is not possible to indicate that only some arguments of a function are not modified.

 ## @varfunc